Evelyn Ryan, Yourlifelifter

 Why Do We Need Healing?

 As we move into adulthood, we choose friends, lovers, spouses whose reliability as “validators” of our worth is questionable.
 We maladapt.
 We get into toxic but familiar relationships and jobs that are unfulfilling to us, continue to invalidate us, trigger our fears, and emotionally deplete us rather than energize and nurture us.
 While we rely on these “less than reliable” sources, we continue to not develop the unique set of skills, knowledge and abilities we need to support our basic needs and our self-worth such as attaining the knowledge or competencies for setting and attaining goals and confidently taking action to course or thought correct when we are not feeling 100% or we get off track.
 We remain emotionally fatigued or worse, become depressed from having to be strong for too long.
-We end up letting fears drive our decisions and power us rather than our free will based on clear understanding of our worthiness and lovability and personal power that we source internally.
+We end up letting fears drive our decisions and power us rather than our will power fueled by a clear understanding of our worthiness and lovability and personal power that we source internally.
 We can choose staying with abusers, for example, that we fear less than living alone or staying single that trigger our fear of abandonment.

 Self-care and self-compassion may also be foreign and even painful to many of us if we were not encouraged to take care of our personal needs and perhaps were punished for doing so.
 We may have been rewarded for taking care of other people and supporting their joy at our expense.
 This especially is a vulnerability for empaths, highly sensitive people who are born with an abundance of compassion and who run a higher risk of becoming codependents.